adRise/update-pr-branch/README.md

 **Optional**

 Check if having auto-merge enabled in the PR is required, in order for the PR to be considered.
 It defaults to `true`, but if set to `false`, all PRs are considered for update (not just those with auto-merge enabled).

 ## Example usage

+### Using Personal Access Token

 ```yml
 name: PR update